matter-labs/zksync-web-era-docs/docs/api/api.md

 ```

 - `ergsPerPubdata` is a field that describes the maximal amount of ergs the user is willing to pay for a single byte of pubdata.
-- `customSignature` is a field with custom signature, in case the signer's account is not EOA.
+- `customSignature` is a field with a custom signature, in case the signer's account is not EOA.
 - `paymasterParams` are parameters around the paymaster: it's address and the input to it.
 - `factory_deps` is a field that should be a non-empty array of `bytes` for deployment transactions.
 It should contain the bytecode of the contract being deployed.
 If the contract being deployed is a factory contract, i.e. it can deploy other contracts, the array should also contain the bytecodes of the contracts which can be deployed by it.